fsfaysalcse/fsfaysalcse/README.md

 ### Hi there 👋

-This is Faysal Hossain from Dhaka-Bangladesh I'm a software engineer.
-I've completed my diploma from the Computer Science and Engineering Department (CMT).
-I have good knowledge of Java, Android, Kotlin, Python, Django, DRF.
-I'm not an expert at all, but I know how to implement well-structured use projects and search google smartly.
+Faysal Hossain here from Dhaka, Bangladesh.
+I work as a software engineer.
+I received my diploma from the Department of Computer Science and Engineering (CMT).
+I am proficient in Java, Android, Kotlin, and C++.
+I am not a specialist in any way, but I do know how to create well-structured usage projects and conduct effective Google searches.

 **Ask me anything about→**